 Q: When do you enjoy doing when you’re not writing?

 A: You’ll probably find me at the barn.
 I love animals.
-We have a cat at the house, but I’ve also ridden horses since I was little.
-Right now I lease a 10-year-old mare and get to ride three to four days a week.
-I’ve competed in hunters, jumpers and eventing (but at a very low local level) – I really ride for the enjoyment of spending time at the barn.
+I've almost always had cats and dogs for pets.
+We lost our 19-year-old cat a while back, and I still miss her (and her brother).
+One day we'll have another but I'm not ready yet.
+I’ve also ridden horses since I was little.
+Right now I have a 15-year-old mare and get to ride three to four days a week.
+I’ve competed a little, but I really ride for the enjoyment of spending time at the barn.